Do We Pay Back NSFAS?

 NSFAS is a South African government initiative that provides financial assistance to qualified students pursuing university education.
 It covers tuition, housing, and allowances, making higher education more accessible to individuals who may not be able to afford it otherwise.

-READ: How Much Does NSFAS Pay For Accommodation?
+READ ALSO: How Much Does NSFAS Pay For Accommodation 2025?

-All students who got an NSFAS loan prior to the president’s declaration of free education in December 2017 must repay the loaned amount in accordance with the loan agreement form they signed.
-NSFAS fund can be paid by the following ways;
+All students who got an NSFAS loan before the president declared free education in December 2017 must repay the loaned amount by the loan agreement form they signed.
+NSFAS fund can be paid in the following ways;

 This is an excellent option if you don’t want to bother about remembering to pay your NSFAS loan every month.
 Simply fill out and submit the electronic debit order form.
 OR Complete this form and email it back to collections@nsfas.org.za